- No garbage policy: please don’t litter out on the track. We will penalise you if we see you do it.

 - All riders must wear a bike helmet that has been authorised by Australian Standards (or approved international standard) at all times when riding and racing.
 You will be required to wear fully enclosed foot wear and gloves are recommended.

-- You have to be present or represented at the last race of the series to claim your series trophy.
+- You must be present or represented at the ceremony at the end of the race to claim your trophy.
+If you can’t hang around we are happy to email you a copy of the certificate.

 Race Waiver and Liability Release